learnlatex/learnlatex.github.io/en/lesson-05.md

 LaTeX is supplied with a set of standard classes, all of which look similar but with some variations:

+- `article`
-- `article`: short documents without chapters
+  short documents without chapters
+- `report`
-- `report`: longer documents with chapters, single-sided printing
+  longer documents with chapters, single-sided printing
+- `book`
-- `book`: longer documents with chapters, double-sided printing, with front- and back-matter (for example an index)
+  longer documents with chapters, double-sided printing, with front- and back-matter (for example an index)
+- `letter`
-- `letter`: correspondence with no sections
+  correspondence with no sections
+- `slides`
-- `slides`: for presentations (but see below)
+  for presentations (but see below)

 The `article`, `report` and `book` classes have very similar commands available, as we've already seen.
 When writing a `letter`, the commands available are